 Living on campus is a bit different than what you knew at home, and it’s a great way to adjust to the college atmosphere, make new friends, and learn what it really means to be a Hokie.
 It also allows you to explore your independent side…and teaches you how to tidy up in order to keep peace with your roommate.

 After you’ve submitted your housing contract, you might be wondering, “Where am I living?
 Who is my roommate?”
-Room assignments for fall semester will be posted on Hokie SPA at the end of July.
-You will receive information on how to access your housing assignment, roommate information, and move-in instructions at your @vt.edu email address when they are posted and online at the StarRez Housing Portal.
+Most students will select their room assignment; however, final room assignments for fall semester will be posted in the StarRez Portal at the end of July/start of August.
+You will receive information on how to access your housing assignment, roommate information, and move-in instructions at your @vt.edu email address.

 Check out this advice about living with a roommate, suitemates, or hall mates.